ONLYOFFICE/Docker-Docs/README.md

 #### Adding fonts to ONLYOFFICE Docs

-By default **ONLYOFFICE Docs** uses a set of built-in free fonts (true type only in `.ttf` format).
+ONLYOFFICE Docs always has a certain set of fonts with it.
 If you would like to use additional fonts you can do the following:

   1. Install the font by copying it to the **fonts** folder (which is located in the Docker-Docs directory).
   2. Restart the **ONLYOFFICE Docs** containers.
   3. Clear the browser cache and reopen the page.

+When a document is opened for the first time, ONLYOFFICE Docs will check which fonts are present in the document and uploads it.
+In case the document contains missing fonts, ONLYOFFICE Docs will load the nearest font replacement (the layout and display of the document may suffer from such a replacement).

 ## Project Information